 Flora & Fauna

-Home to a fantastic array of New Zealand native plants, birds and marine mammals
+The parks flora & fauna is made up of a fantastic array of New Zealand native forest & plants, birds and marine mammals

-Lush, subtropical native forest, playful New Zealand fur seals and a startling array of birdlife.
+Lush, subtropical native rainforest, playful New Zealand fur seals and a startling array of birdlife make up the the Abel Tasman flora & fauna.

 The Park’s flora is largely made up of native New Zealand beech forest.
-Throughout the Park, the bush is regenerating at an accelerated rate due to the eradication of wilding pines and other unwelcome plant pests.
+Throughout the Park, the subtropical native forest is regenerating at an accelerated rate due to the eradication of wilding pines and other unwelcome plant pests.

-Making up the fauna of the Abel Tasman National Park are seal colonies scattered throughout the coastline.
+Seal colonies scattered throughout the Abel Tasman National Park coastline.
 Pods of dolphins are regular visitors to the waters along the Abel Tasman, and small pods of Orca sometimes make a welcome appearance.
 The Tonga Marine Reserve, which stretches northward from Bark Bay to Awaroa, is helping marine creatures flourish both within and outside of the Reserve.

 New Zealand Weka in the flora and fauna of the Abel Tasman National Park